-Arthur accepts instructions both prosecuting and defending in the Crown Court, youth court and magistrates’ courts.
-He has joined The 36 Group having completed an 18-month pupillage at 25 Bedford Row, where he gained extensive experience defending in a wide range of criminal proceedings including: violence, public order, drugs, financial crime, driving and weapons offences.
+Arthur accepts instructions both prosecuting (grade 2) and defending in the Crown Court, youth court and magistrates’ courts.
+He joined The 36 Group having completed an 18-month pupillage at 25 Bedford Row, where he gained extensive experience defending in a wide range of criminal proceedings including: violence, public order, drugs, financial crime, driving and weapons offences.
 He is known for his attention to detail, and has an excellent record defending cases involving difficult questions of law.

 Before joining the Bar, Arthur worked as a criminal defence paralegal and police station representative for Lloyds PR and ITN Solicitors.
 As a paralegal, Arthur worked on a range of criminal matters and gained particular experience of the youth court, financial crime (including large scale MTIC frauds), confiscation and public order.
 He has experience assisting clients with charges arising from demonstrations, including the Million Mask March.
 At the police station, Arthur dealt with serious and complex cases, including terrorism offences investigated by S015 and the SECTU.